jessicacarin/jessicacarin/README.md

 ## Currently

-Open to new digital marketing opportunities and actively building out my portfolio and personal brand.
+Open to new digital marketing opportunities.

 ---